Easy Creamy Vegetarian Potato Soup

 This is likely because there is not enough liquid in with the potatoes or you have overworked the potatoes.
 This is easily remedied by stirring in some milk, cream, or broth.
 Add the liquid a little at a time until you have your desired consistency.

-The most common options for toppings are: Grated cheese (like cheddar), bacon bits, and a dollop of sour cream.
+The most common options for toppings are: Grated cheese, bacon bits (if not vegetarian), and a dollop of sour cream.
 Basically a classic baked potato but in soup form!

 water (enough to cover the potatoes)